 - The glands of montgomery appear as tiny bumps in the larger area around the protruding (or inverted) nipple, e.g., sebaceous glands or Montgomery’s glands are located on the nipple aerola complex or “NAC”

-- There average number of montgomery glands on the breast is 9
+- There average number of montgomery glands on the nipple is 9

 - Montgomery glands may become enlarged during pregnancy